GPSnoopy/csharplang/proposals/csharp-10.0/64bit-array-and-span.md

 ## Runtime Impacts

-In order to accomodate these changes, various parts of the dotnet 64-bit runtime need to be modified.
+In order to accommodate these changes, various parts of the dotnet 64-bit runtime need to be modified.
 Using C# `nint` and C++ `ssize_t`, these modifications are in theory backward compatible with the existing 32-bit runtime.

 The proposal assumes that these are always enabled, irrespective of whether any assembly is marked as *legacy lengths* or *native lengths*.

-- The C++ runtime implementation of .NET arrays and strings need to used `ssize_t` to store their length (**TODO I believe this is already the case, verify it**).
+- The C++ runtime implementation of .NET arrays and strings need to use `ssize_t` to store their length (**TODO I believe this is already the case, verify it**).
 - The .NET runtime implementation of `Span<T>` and `ReadOnlySpan<T>` need to internally store their length as `nint`.
 - The .NET runtime implementation of `System.Array` needs to be updated to reflect the same type changes.
 - The JIT needs to be aware of *native lengths* when generating code that accesses arrays and strings, for both the `Length` property and the indexing operator.